-Good nutrition is crucial for peak performance.
+Good nutrition is crucial for peak skiing performance.

 Start with some fresh fruit.
-Then enjoy some porridge, wholemeal bread, eggs, smoked salomon, greens.
-Top it off with a glass of orange juice and tea or coffee.
+Then enjoy some porridge and a banana, a bagel, an egg, smoked salomon, greens.
+Top it off with a glass of orange juice and green tea / tea or coffee.

 Lunch could consist of fresh fruit, hot soup and salad if you don't want to over eat, or maybe a good plate of Spaghetti and a generous mixed salad.